Kanegraffiti/parsl/docs/userguide/configuring.rst

 .. image:: https://www.nscc.sg/wp-content/uploads/2017/04/ASPIRE1Img.png

 The following snippet shows an example configuration for accessing NSCC's **ASPIRE 1** supercomputer.
-This example uses the `parsl.executors.HighThroughputExecutor` executor and connects to ASPIRE1's PBSPro scheduler.
-It also shows how ``scheduler_options`` parameter could be used for scheduling array jobs in PBSPro.
+This example uses the `parsl.executors.HighThroughputExecutor` and connects to ASPIRE1's PBSPro scheduler.
+It also shows how the ``scheduler_options`` parameter could be used for scheduling array jobs in PBSPro.

 .. literalinclude:: ../../parsl/configs/ASPIRE1.py